shubham055555/shubham055555/README.md

 ---

 ### ✨ About Me
 🔭 Currently working on real-time Generative AI concepts and projects

-📚 Deep diving into Machine Learning, Deep Learning, and Generative AI, focusing on algorithms, model tuning, and real-world problem solving
+📚 Deep diving into Machine Learning, Deep Learning, and Generative AI with a focus on algorithms, model tuning, and real-world problem solving

 🎯 Goal: To become an AI/ML Engineer who builds impactful and intelligent systems

 🎲 Fun fact: Sometimes my ML models predict my emotions better than I do

-💬 Need notes?
-Mail me at: shubhamramdhiraj@gmail.com
+💬 Notes & resources: shubhamramdhiraj@gmail.com
 ---

 ### 🛠️ Languages & Tools